corro69/corro69.github.io/index.md

 ## Welcome to my GitHub Pages

-Hello, my name is Dustin.
+Hello.
 Thank you for visting my Github pages.
 You've come to the right place to download some of the Python projects that I've been working on.
 I would like to hear from you so please, feel free to send me a message to let me know what you think of my projects.
 Any feedback is appreciated.